skiptools/skip-ui/README.md

 1. Find unimplemented API.
 Unimplemented API will either be within `#if !SKIP` blocks, or will be marked with `@available(*, unavailable)`.
 Note that most unimplemented `View` modifiers are in the `View.swift` source file.
 1. Write an appropriate Compose implementation.
 See [Implementation Strategy](#implementation-strategy) below.
-1. Write tests and/or playground code to exercise your component.
+1. Write tests and/or showcase code to exercise your component.
 See [Tests](#tests).
 1. [Submit a PR](https://github.com/skiptools/skip-ui/pulls).

 Other forms of contributions such as test cases, comments, and documentation are also welcome!